-Once you are happy you understand the issues highlighted in the survey, you should time to speak to a few builders or relevant tradespeople about how much repairs would be likely to cost you, and also how long they would take to carry out.
+Once you understand the issues highlighted in the survey, speak to a few builders or relevant tradespeople and find out:

-This isn’t just about money; if you take on a property that needs serious repairs, you may have to move out while they are carried out, or delay moving in.
-You may get the property at a discounted price, but is it worth the upheaval?
+If you take on a property that needs serious repairs, you may have to move out while the repairs are carried out.
+You may have to delay moving in.
+You may get the property at a discounted price as a result of the defects, but is it worth the upheaval?

-The first thing to ascertain is to what extent the work that needs doing on the property is already reflected in the price.
-If the house was clearly advertised as ‘in need of renovation’ then the cost of works is probably factored in already.
-The basis for a price reduction may be ‘fuzzy’ in this example.
+It may be that the property's defects are already reflected in the asking price.
+If the property was advertised as ‘in need of renovation’, the cost of remedial works may be priced in already.
+In this case, the base case for a price reduction may be ‘fuzzy’.

-The Homebuyer Report will include an independent valuation – with a building survey you will usually need to request this as an extra.
+The Homebuyer Report will include an independent valuation – with a Full Building Survey you will usually need to request this as an extra.

-If your surveyor has valued the house at less than your initial offer, use this to negotiate alongside the repair quotes you’ve gathered.
-You can do this through the estate agent of course.Back to top
+If your surveyor has valued the house at less than your initial offer, use this to negotiate alongside any repair quotes you have obtained.
+The renegotiation can be handled through the estate agent.

-Buying a home can be a very heart-led process, and a disappointing survey can make you feel incredibly deflated.
+Buying a home can be a heart-led process and adverse survey results can be disheartening.

-If you still want to proceed with the purchase, remember that you want to maintain positive and business-like relations with the seller, so keep the facts and figures in mind to make sure your offer is fair.
+If you still want to proceed with the purchase, maintain positive and business-like relations with the seller.
+Keep the facts and figures in mind and make sure your offer is fair.

-If there is something seriously wrong such as cracks indicating structural movement, severe damp or a roof that needs replacing, you should expect a reduction in price that reflects this.
+If there are particularly severe defects, such as cracks indicating structural movement, severe damp or a roof that needs replacing, you should expect a cost representative reduction in price.

-Set your financial boundary and stick to it
+Set your financial limit and stick to it

-Always keep in mind how much you’re willing to pay based on the defects that have been uncovered, and try to make a business decision however much you love the property.
+Always keep in mind how much you’re willing to pay based on the defects that have been uncovered.
+Try to make a business decision, no matter how much you love the property.

-If you take on an expensive headache that will require you to rent somewhere for months while it’s fixed, it may not seem like the dream home you thought it was.
+If you take on an expensive headache that will require you to rent somewhere for months during the remedial works, it may not seem like the dream home you thought it was.